Skip to Site Header Skip to Main Content Skip to Footer

 We've explored several reasons why you might break a sweat at night—bedroom temperature, PJs, and even medications can all play a role.
 After all, a good third of our lives are spent in bed [9], so conquering nighttime heat is key to restful sleep.

 Start by making small adjustments: try a cooling mattress pad, adjust your workout timing, or experiment with lighter pajamas.
-If the problem persists, a visit to your doctor can help rule out any underlying conditions.
+If the problem persists, a visit to your doctor can help rule out any underlying health conditions.

 A cool sleep environment is a recipe for deep sleep!